cloudflare/workers-docs/content/quickstart/api-keys.md

 ---
 title: Finding Your Cloudflare API Keys
+weight: 5
 ---

-To publish Cloudflare Workers projects and serve them from our global cloud network, [create a Cloudflare account](https://support.cloudflare.com/hc/en-us/articles/201720164) and setup a registered domain ***or*** a Workers.dev subdomain on Cloudflare.
+To publish Cloudflare Workers projects and serve them from our global cloud network, [create a Cloudflare account](https://support.cloudflare.com/hc/en-us/articles/201720164) and setup a registered domain **_or_** a Workers.dev subdomain on Cloudflare.

 [Wrangler](/reference/tooling/wrangler) and [other tools](/reference/tooling) use the following credentials to manage uploading and publishing your Worker scripts to your Cloudflare domain:

-* Account ID
+- Account ID
-* Zone ID  *(Note You do not need your Zone ID for deploying Workers on a `Workers.dev` subdomain)*
+- Zone ID _(Note You do not need your Zone ID for deploying Workers on a `Workers.dev` subdomain)_
-* Global API Key
+- Global API Key
-* Email address
+- Email address

 ## Account ID and Zone ID